mvysny/vok-orm/README.md

 # Vaadin-On-Kotlin database mapping library

-`vok-orm` allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
+`vok-orm` allows you to load the data from database rows into objects (POJOs) and write the data back into the database.
+No JPA dirty tricks are used: no runtime enhancements, no lazy loading, no `DetachedExceptions`, no change tracking behind the scenes - everything happens explicitly.
+No compiler plugin is needed - `vok-orm` uses Kotlin language features to add a standard set of finders to your entities.
+You can add any business logic methods as you like; the database transaction is easy to launch simply by calling the global `db {}` function.

 ## Usage